duqtools/duqtools/docs/command-line-interface.md

 # Usage

 The main form of interaction with *duqtools* is via the command-line interface.
-This page documents the different subcommands available .
+This page documents the different subcommands available.

 To get started:

     duqtools --help

+For information on the subcommands, e.g. [create](#duqtools-create):

+    duqtools create --help

-For information on how to configure your UQ runs via `duqtools.yaml`, check out the [configuration page](./config/index.md).
+For information on how to configure duqtools via `duqtools.yaml`, check out the [usage page](./usage.md).

 ::: mkdocs-click
     :module: duqtools.cli